Unlocking Infinite Potential in People to

 We have been using safety and fire prevention maps (SFPM) since FY2020 for the purpose of understanding the safety and fire prevention levels at our domestic and international subsidiaries and rectifying weaknesses.

-In FY2023, uniform assessment items were again established based on the results of voluntary assessments at each company.
-For domestic subsidiaries, on-site physical audits and support are conducted three times a year (13 companies: 39 times in total).
+In FY2024, uniform assessment items were again established based on the results of voluntary assessments at each company.
+For domestic subsidiaries, regular and irregular on-site audits and support are conducted with checks of the actual situation.

-For 44 overseas subsidiaries, the assessment results (activity content) of each company are checked at regular Web meetings.
-For subsidiaries who are judged to require further improvements, Web-based guidance meetings utilizing videos and various materials (once/month) and audits and guidance are held (3 times) to improve safety levels.
+For overseas subsidiaries, the assessment results (activity content) of each company are checked with a combination of regular Web meetings and overseas trips to observe the actual situation.
+For subsidiaries who are judged to require further improvements, Web-based guidance meetings utilizing videos and various materials and audits and guidance are held to improve safety levels.

 Work Accident Occurrence